 Dating back to the beginning of our company, G-III has sold apparel under our own proprietary brands.
-Over the years, we developed or acquired brands such as G-III, Black Rivet, G-III Sports by Carl Banks, Jessica Howard and Eliza J.
+Over the years, we developed or acquired brands such as G-III Sports by Carl Banks, Eliza J, Black Rivet and Jessica Howard.
+Most recently, we acquired Vilebrequin, which provides us with a premier brand selling status products worldwide.

-We acquired Andrew Marc and Marc New York as additional upscale company owned brands.
-We have also developed the Marc Moto brand, a men's denim lifestyle collection, as a complement to these two brands.
-We utilize our own in-house capabilities to create our core women's and men's outerwear, as well as our women's dress lines for Andrew Marc and Marc New York.
+We previously acquired Andrew Marc and Marc New York which provided us with upscale company-owned brands.
+We utilize our own in-house capabilities to create our core women's and men's outerwear, women's performance wear and handbags, as well as our women's dress lines for Andrew Marc/Marc New York.

 One of our important initiatives has been to develop the Andrew Marc family of brands into a meaningful lifestyle brand.
-In addition to the core products that we develop and market for these brands, we have sought to expand the reach of these brands by entering into license agreements with third parties for women's footwear, women's handbags, men's accessories, men's cold weather accessories, men's denim and related sportswear, men's dress shirts, men's tailored clothing, men's footwear, eyewear, watches, neckwear and sweaters.
-We have entered into agreements that terminate the license agreements with respect to women's handbags and men's denim and related sportswear, and are pursuing these initiatives in-house.
+In addition to the core products that we develop and market for these brands, we have sought to expand the reach of these brands by entering into license agreements with third parties for various categories of apparel and accessories.
 We continually look for new opportunities to leverage these brands.

-Revenues from the sale of wholesale non-licensed products accounted for 21.7% of our net sales in fiscal 2012 compared to 22.9% of our net sales in fiscal 2011 and 23.5% of our net sales in fiscal 2010.
+Revenues from the sale of non-licensed products, which includes revenues from our Vilebrequin business described below, accounted for 19.3% of our net sales in fiscal 2013 compared to 21.6% of our net sales in fiscal 2012 and 22.1% of our net sales in fiscal 2011.